-This strategy considers the Integrated Care System development around the wider region and merges with the carers strategies for other organisations across health.
+This strategy considers the Integrated Care System development around the wider region and dovetails with the carers strategies for other organisations across health.

-This strategy calls for not only the health and social care providers to work together, but for everyone to work together.
-Importantly employers and businesses across the city need to recognise and support carers and the work they do, and to help Southampton to be not only a carer friendly city but a nationally recognised one.
+This strategy calls for not only the health and social care providers to work together but for everyone and importantly employers and businesses across the city to recognise and support carers and the work they do and to help Southampton to be not only a carer friendly city but a nationally recognised one.

-Councillor Ivan White

-Cabinet Member for Health and Adult Social Care

-Councillor Lorna Fielker

-Shadow Cabinet Member for Health and Adult Social Care
+Signed by: Councillor Ivan White, Cabinet Member for Health and Adult Social Care Councillor Lorna Fielker, Shadow Cabinet Member for Health and Adult Social Care